 |Beneficiaries who file an individual tax return with income

-|Greater than $160,000 and less than
+|above $165,000 and less than $500,000

-|Greater than $320,000 and less than
+||above $330,000 and less than $750,000

 What determines the amount of the Part B premium?

-The standard Medicare Part B premium is determined by a formula contained in the 1997 Balanced Budget Act, which set the premium at 25 percent of total program costs.
+The standard Medicare Part B premium is determined by a formula contained in the 1997 Balanced Budget Act (BBA 97), which set the premium at 25 percent of total program costs.
 The remaining 75 percent of program costs are financed through general revenues.
 The Medicare Modernization Act of 2003 (MMA) required higher-income beneficiaries to pay a higher percentage of program costs, resulting in multiple tiers of premiums based on income.

 Does the Medicare Part B premium increase every year?